LionWeb-io/lionweb-repository/README.md

 In GitHub actions a Postgres server is started on a host named `postgres`.
 In your local development environment, this hostname is also being used.
 You need to ensure that this hostname points to the Postgres server.

+## Authentication

+It is possible to specify a token to be expected by the server in each request (see [configuration.md](configuration.md)).
+This mechanism is intended to make possible to expose the LionWeb repository while providing a minimum level of security.
+When the token is specified while launching the server, then each request to the server will be checked for the presence of the same token in the `Authorization` header.